nowsprinting/check-version-format-action/README.md

 ## Release flow

-1. Bump version in package.json
-2. Push (or merge) to default branch
+Bump version in package.json and push (or merge) to default branch.